Date Thesis Awarded

 In this paper, I evaluate which of two ethical theories - Mill's utilitarianism or Scanlon's contractualism - can provide a more plausible justification of a plausible account of rights.
 To arrive upon such an account, I consider two utilitarian accounts of rights and one contractualist account of rights.
 Thereafter, I establish, through extraction of the most plausible elements of each of the three aforementioned accounts of rights, five necessary conditions which a rights account should meet if it is to be plausible.
 I conclude that given an understanding of a plausible rights account as one which minimally includes these five conditions, Mill's utilitarianism has stronger justificatory power than Scanlon's contractualism.

 Lopez, Jose A. Jr., "A Battle for Rights Justification: Millian Utilitarianism vs. Scanlonian Contractualism" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 162.

 Creative Commons License